mendix/docs/content/refguide/document-templates.md

 ### 4.1 Dynamic Label

-A dynamic label would be used for the same attribute types as a text box in form builder.
+A dynamic label is used for the same attribute types as a text box in the page editor.
 It can be used to display a text value.

 For more information, see [Dynamic Label (Document Template)](dynamic-label-document-template).